3-1-1-Codeup/project/workbooks/gabby/script_v2.md

  ### Explore #1
 - The next step in the pipeline we used was to explore:

-    - Introduce districts
-    - This photo taken frmo https://sa2020.org/city-council-profiles
+    - This photo taken from https://sa2020.org/city-council-profiles
     - There are 10 districts in San Antonio
     - Districts 1 and 5 along with part of 7 make up urban core.
     - District 2 makes up the east side and district 6 makes up the west side.